 - Women who were already anemic before conception

 - Vegetarians are at greater risk of developing vitamin B12 deficiency.

 Types of anemia during pregnancy and its causes

 Vitamin B12 is also an essential factor for the production of red blood cells and protein.
 It is usually found in food such as milk, dairy products, eggs, meats, and poultry.
-When a woman doesn’t get enough vitamin B12 fromthe diet, it causes vitamin B12 deficiency.
+When a woman doesn’t get enough vitamin B12 from the diet, it causes vitamin B12 deficiency.
 Vegans are at high risk since they do not get enough B12 from the diet.
-Vitamin B12 deficiency may also contribute to birth defects, neural tube abnormalities, and preterm labor.
+Vitamin B12 deficiency may also contribute to birth defects, neural tube abnormalities, and preterm labour.

 Symptoms of anemia during pregnancy

 - Paleness of the skin and mucous membranes

 - Shortness of breath